 Bicycles and Scooters

-Another option is having your student either bring their own or rent a bicycle through the reCycle Bike Program.
+Another transportation option is having your students either bring their own or rent a bicycle through the reCycle Bike Program.
 Bike racks are available all over campus.
 All Seminole Express and StarMetro buses are equipped with bike racks too.
 University Cycles are available for sales and repair.

 Many students use bicycles or scooters in lieu of a vehicle.
 It is strongly advised that your student not only registers these modes of transportation with the University Police but also that they familiarize themselves with the bicycle or scooter rules.
 I only have one other thing to say here: HELMETS.